normanj9/recipes/docs/recipes/frijoles-negros-refritos.md

 ### 1. Sofrito

-Heat the oil in a large frying pan over medium heat.
+Heat the lard in a large frying pan over medium heat.
 Add the onion and tomato and cook, stirring occasionally, for about 8 minutes, until the tomato starts to collapse and the onion is soft.

 ### 2. Mash